jmcuneo/cs4241-guides/using.modules.md

 4. Take a look at all the files that have been loaded in the Sources tab of your browser's developer tools to get a sense of the magic that is happening.

 5. OK, pretty cool, but chances are you'll want to run your own server to serve up your site, and you definitely don't want to be running the Vite dev server in production.
 We can tell Vite to wrap everything up nice and neat for us using `npm run build`.
 Vite then creates a `dist` folder; if you launch a standard server you can view all your files.
-You could also upload your dist folder to Glitch / Heroku etc.
+You could also upload your dist folder to your hosting service.